kubernetes/website/docs/concepts/cluster-administration/federation.md

   - when the Kubernetes developers are designing the system (e.g. making assumptions about latency, bandwidth, or correlated failures) they are assuming all the machines are in a single data center, or otherwise closely connected.

-It is okay to have multiple clusters per availability zone, though on balance we think fewer is better.
+It is recommended to run fewer clusters with more VMs per availability zone; but it is possible to run multiple clusters per availability zones.

-Reasons to prefer fewer clusters are:
+Reasons to prefer fewer clusters per availability zone are:

   - improved bin packing of Pods in some cases with more nodes in one cluster (less resource fragmentation).
   - reduced operational overhead (though the advantage is diminished as ops tooling and processes mature).